hashicorp/packer/website/source/docs/builders/docker.html.md

 ## Overriding the host directory

 By default, Packer creates a temporary folder under your system temporary directory, and uses that to stage files for uploading into the container.
-If you would like to change the path to this temporary folder, you can set the `TMP_DIR` environment variable.
+If you would like to change the path to this temporary folder, you can set environment variable `TMPDIR` (Unix) / `TMP` `TEMP` `USERPROFILE` (Windows) .
 This can be useful, for example, if you have your home directory permissions set up to disallow access from the docker daemon.